wormhole-foundation/wormhole/docs/operations.md

 This endpoint returns a 200 OK status code once the Wormhole node is ready to serve requests.
 A node is considered ready as soon as it has successfully connected to all chains and started processing requests.

+This is **only for startup signalling** - it will not tell whether it *stopped* processing requests at some later point.
+Use metrics to figure that out.

 #### `/metrics`

 This endpoint serves [Prometheus metrics](https://prometheus.io/docs/concepts/data_model/) for alerting and